Ross Wallace: Celtic

-With the arrival of new manager Gordon Strachan at the start of season 2005–06, Wallace made his first appearance of the season, starting a match against Artmedia Bratislava in the second leg of the UEFA Champions League second qualifying round and set up the second goal of the game for John Hartson before being substituted in the 54th minute, in a 4–0 win that was not enough for Celtic to overcome a 5–0 deficit from the away leg.
-However, despite announcing his intention to fight for his first team place, he found himself on the sidelines for the first few months and found his playing time, coming from the substitute bench.
-On 3 December 2005, Strachan began to play Wallace at left-back position in place of Mo Camara and he started his first match in the position, starting the whole game, in a 3–1 win against Aberdeen.
+With the arrival of new manager Gordon Strachan at the start of the 2005–06 season, Wallace made his first appearance of the season, starting a match against Artmedia Bratislava in the second leg of the UEFA Champions League second qualifying round.
+He set up the second goal of the game for John Hartson, before being substituted in the 54th minute, in a 4–0 win that was not enough for Celtic to overcome a 5–0 deficit from the away leg.
+However, despite announcing his intention to fight for his first team place, he found himself on the sidelines for the first few months, coming on from the substitute bench.
+On 3 December 2005, Strachan began to play Wallace at left-back position in place of Mo Camara.
+He started his first match in this position, playing the full 90 minutes, in a 3–1 win against Aberdeen.
 However, this turned out to be a strange selection given Wallace's slight build and inexperience of playing in a defensive role.
 Strachan persisted with this team selection for several weeks to the bemusement of fans who could clearly see the player's lack of aptitude for playing in defence.
-This further highlighted his lack of positional awareness in playing in defence when he scored an own goal in the New Year game against Hearts at Tynecastle, although the club still won 3–2 on 1 January 2006.
+This further highlighted his lack of positional awareness in playing in defence when he scored an own goal in the New Year's Day game against Hearts at Tynecastle, although the club still won 3–2 on 1 January 2006.
 Towards the end of the season, new signing Mark Wilson replaced him at left back even though it was not his natural position (Wilson is a right back).
 But Wallace played in the Scottish League Cup Final at a left back position against Dunfermline Athletic, due to Wilson being cup-tied and Celtic won 3–0.
 He later made two appearances later in the 2005–06 season and despite being dropped from the first team, his contributions saw the club win the league.
-At the end of the 2005–06 season, Wallace went on to make fourteen appearances in all competitions.
+By the end of the 2005–06 season, Wallace went on to make fourteen appearances in all competitions.

 Ahead of the 2006–07 season, Wallace went on trial at Championship side Birmingham City.
-It came after when he performed a poor display in Celtic's pre–season tour.
-Amid to his future at the club, Wallace made two more appearances for Celtic, both starting the matches at the start of the 2006–07 season.
+It came after a poor display during Celtic's pre–season tour.
+Wallace made two more appearances for Celtic, starting the first two matches at the beginning of the 2006–07 season.
 However, he was clearly no longer part of the plans of the Celtic management and was expected to leave the club.